 Premiums are due when your initial application of insurance is approved and on subsequent renewal dates.
 If payment is not received when due, your insurance coverage will be terminated.

 If you are an active STF member, you can view your most recent Premium Notice by logging in to MySTF.

 Premiums can be paid by one of the following methods:

 Your premiums may be withdrawn directly from your bank account on either a monthly or annual basis.
-To implement this method, complete an Automatic Payment Plan form, attach a void cheque and return it to Portaplan.
+To implement this method, complete a Pre-Authorized Debit Agreement, attach a void cheque and return it to Portaplan.
 The void cheque must be from a financial institution located in Canada and the account must be in Canadian funds.

 Payment can be made using Visa or MasterCard.
 Contact Portaplan by phone to process your payment.
 The total amount owing must be paid.

 Pay the total annual premium by cheque, made payable to Portaplan.
 Please include your policy number on your cheque or attach the remittance slip provided at the bottom of your Premium Notice.
 (A remittance slip was provided if this payment option was previously selected).

 Online Payment for TCU Financial Group Members